broadinstitute/gtex-viz/README.md

 ---

 ## <a name="eqtl-dashboard"></a>GTEx eQTL Dashboard
-GTEx eQTL Dashboard reports single-tissue eQTLs for a user-provided list of gene-variant pairs and tissues.
+The GTEx eQTL Dashboard reports single-tissue eQTLs for a user-provided list of gene-variant pairs and tissues.
 All eQTL results, including non-significant ones, are visualized in a grid of violin plots grouped horizontally by the gene-variant pairs and aligned vertically by tissues.
 Each violin plot shows three expression distributions of the genotypes: homozygous reference, heterozygous, and homozygous alternative alleles.

 [Portal Link](https://gtexportal.org/home/eqtlDashboardPage)